pranavbahl2308/VectorSpaceModel/README.md

 # VectorSpaceModel
-It is  sample which takes a folder consisting of html documents as inputs and generates inverted-index, idf , tf-idf for all the docs.
+This is a dummy project to generate inverted-index, idf , tf-idf for all the docs under a folder.
+The path of the folder has to be passed as an input.